GreatAttractor/imppg/README.md

 ----------------------------------------
 ### 4.1.
 Brightness normalization

-ImPPG can automatically adjust the input image’s brightness levels (before all other processing steps) to fall into the user-supplied range of `min` to `max` (specified as percentage of the full brightness; 0% = black, 100% = white).
+ImPPG can automatically adjust the input image's brightness levels (before all other processing steps) to fall into the user-supplied range of `min` to `max` (specified as percentage of the full brightness; 0% = black, 100% = white).
 The darkest input pixels will get the `min` value, the brightest: the `max` value.

 Both `min` and `max` can be less than 0% and larger than 100% (this may clip the histogram).
 It is also allowed for `max` to be less than `min`; this will invert brightness levels (create a negative; also possible via tone curve adjustment, see sec.
 4.4).